flapjack/vagrant-flapjack/README.md

 export with_sensu="true"
 ```

-This will also install and configure Sensu along with its depdencies (RabbitMQ, OS's Redis).
+This will also install and configure Sensu along with its dependencies (RabbitMQ, OS's Redis).

 If you already created your vm you can add Sensu by doing a provision, eg: